Sunday, June 17, 2018

 "Earth has become dominated by the repressive U.N.
 Security Corps.
 The last barrier to its total dictatorship is a small group of international scientists isolated on a space station miles above the Earth... and the Hellmaker."

 The Mind Parasites (Bantam, 1968) was occult scholar Colin Wilson's first outright science-fiction novel, and it featured editor and fellow author August Derleth as a minor character, which sorta suggested to me that the novel is Cthulhu-like in nature--but that's neither a recommendation for or against it.
-The cover art by Ellis is marvelous though.
+The cover art by Ellis is absolutely marvelous though.

 "POWER that took one man to track its direction from the signs left by history.
 POWER that has enslaved mankind from the beginning.
 POWER that holds humanity from its birthright of total consciousness.
 POWER that keeps each of us penned in a private prison of fear.
 POWER that demands our extinction rather that surrender."